flowground/amazonaws-com-cognito-idp-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateUserPool
-### Creates a new Amazon Cognito user pool and sets the password policy for the pool.
+> Creates a new Amazon Cognito user pool and sets the password policy for the pool.<br/>

 #### Input Parameters
 * `Action` - _required_